-We observe on the paper that the sunlight is split into a spectrum of colors.
-Pretty much like the rainbow, every color in VIBGYOR, that is Violet, Indigo, Blue, Green, Yellow, Orange and Red can be seen.
-The conclusion drawn here is that sunlight is nothing but a mixture of seven colors.
-And these seven colors combine to form the white light.
+We observe on the paper that the sunlight is split into a spectrum of colours.
+Pretty much like the rainbow, every colour in VIBGYOR, that is, Violet, Indigo, Blue, Green, Yellow, Orange and Red, can be seen.
+The conclusion drawn here is that sunlight is nothing but a mixture of seven colours.
+And these seven colours combine to form the white light.

-Why Don’t We See Sunlight as Seven Colors?
+Why Don’t We See Sunlight as Seven Colours?

-When the sun rays enter the earth, they get distorted by the earth’s atmosphere, air molecules, dust, smoke and pollution.
-We know that different colors of the spectrum have different wavelengths.
-The short-wavelength blue and violet are scattered more than colors at the lower end of the spectrum which are less easily scattered.
+When the sun’s rays enter the earth, they get distorted by the earth’s atmosphere, air molecules, dust, smoke and pollution.
+We know that different colours of the spectrum have different wavelengths.
+The short-wavelength blue and violet are scattered more than colours at the lower end of the spectrum, which are less easily scattered.

 : If the sun is high overhead in the sky, the rays suffer the least amount of interference because the distance covered by them is the least at that point in time.
-Consequently, the blue light is scattered and the sky appears blue whereas the color of sunlight appears yellow.
+Consequently, the blue light is scattered, and the sky appears blue, whereas the colour of sunlight appears yellow.

-: During the sunrise and sunset, the sun is near the horizon due to which the light rays have to travel a longer distance through the atmosphere.
+: During the sunrise and sunset, the sun is near the horizon, due to which the light rays have to travel a longer distance through the atmosphere.
 As a result, there is more interference which causes more scattering.
-Consequently, most of the colors, including the blue as well as the yellow are scattered leaving the red light.
-Hence, the color of sunlight appears in the tinges of orange and red during dawn and dusk.
+Consequently, most of the colours, including blue as well as yellow, are scattered, leaving the red light.
+Hence, the colour of sunlight appears in the tinges of orange and red during dawn and dusk.